 - Through a customer portal.
 The user can login 24 x 7 from their chosen device to their Help Desk portal and from there create new tickets, review any open ones, respond to an existing ticket or close them if a suitable resolution has been provided.

 - By sending an email describing their issue to our Help Desk email.
 This will automatically create a ticket in Zoho.

 - By phone, calling our dedicated Help Desk number.
 One of our consultants will then create the ticket in the system on the user’s behalf.

-Whenever a new ticket is created or an existing one updated, Zoho will automatically alert our Help Desk team to thus ensure we make an appropriate response within the agreed target time, dependent on the severity of the issue, as determined by our customer.
+Whenever a new ticket is created or an existing one updated, Zoho will automatically alert our Help Desk team to thus ensure we make an appropriate response within the agreed target time, dependent on the severity of the issue, as determined by our client.

 Our first thought was to look at the projects that were in progress at the time.
-Luckily, one of them was at the right phase of the ERP implementation and, when the customer was approached, they were very interested in our proposal.
+Luckily, one of them was at the right phase of the ERP implementation and, when the client was approached, they were very interested in our proposal.
 They agreed to be our first user, initially helping to test the ticketing processes and providing feedback for improvement, before adopting the full service.

-After using the Help Desk for over seven months, our first customer’s response has been very positive.
-Typically for a small to medium sized business, they do not have a large internal support team and so actively use the Help Desk to capture all ongoing queries and training requirements which in turn helps them focus on their own customers, grow their ERP knowledge and make the best use of their new system.
+After using the Help Desk for over seven months, our first client’s response has been very positive.
+Typically for a small to medium sized business, they do not have a large internal support team and so actively use the Help Desk to capture all ongoing queries and training requirements which in turn helps them focus on their own clients, grow their ERP knowledge and make the best use of their new system.

 Another attraction of Zoho for Gradient is the extensive reporting capability that is available out of the box.